-Student Appeal Form for School-based Assessment Student's Name: Homeroom: \\\\\ Class Teacher: Course: Assessment Task Date: Type of Task (tick one) □ Examination □ In class task □ Hand in task Outline the circumstances of your appeal. ..... (attach any additional notes to the back of this form if you run out of space here) Do you have supporting documentation to support your case?
+Student Appeal Form for School-based Assessment Homeroom: Student's Name: Course: Class Teacher: Assessment Task Date: Type of Task (tick one) □ Examination ☐ In class task ☐ Hand in task Outline the circumstances of your appeal. (attach any additional notes to the back of this form if you run out of space here) Do you have supporting documentation to support your case?
 If YES, attach it to the back of this form.
 Declaration I/We declare that the above information is a true and accurate account of the circumstances surrounding the appeal.
-Student's Signature: Parent's Signature: Date: LOL RECOMMENDATION:
+Student's Signature: Parent's/Carer's Signature: Date: LOL RECOMMENDATION: College Use Only: